Rainnny7/PlayerSyncEngine/modules/plugin/README.md

 # Plugin Module

-The Spigot plugin.
+The Paper plugin.
 Handles synchronization of critical systems like chat, tablist, and physical player movement between servers.
 Redis serves dual purposes: as the internal messaging channel for real-time communication between plugin instances, and as the primary data store for player data (inventories, health, last location, etc.) enabling fast cross-server transfers.
 Also gathers and reports server-specific metrics like TPS, whitelist status, and player counts.